Resume Tips

 Key Takeaways:

-- Begin your resume with an objective and clear statement.
+- Begin your resume by making an objective and clear statement.

 - Create a customized resume for each application to be submitted.